kylebebak/notes/README.md

 #### extra

-* the default extension for all notes is `.md`. markdown's formatting perks allow notes to be dynamic without sacrificing portability. the extension is set in the `ext` variable in the `notes` executable, and can be modified there
+* the default extension for all notes is `.md`. markdown's formatting perks allow notes to be dynamic without sacrificing portability. the extension is set in the `_ext` variable in `_config/env.sh`, and can be modified there

-* clone notes into your dropbox to sync your notes and access them from all your devices

 ## usage